How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 Creating Your Blog – Installing WordPress

-To install WordPress using the SiteGround Wizard, first you will need to access your Customer Area.
+To install WordPress – first you will need to access your Customer Area.

 After you signed up for your WordPress hosting package you should have received all the necessary information you need to login via the email you typed into the form.

-When you login to your Customer Area for the first time, you will see a pop-up asking you if you want to Start a New Website on your account.
-Select that option and click on the WordPress button.
+When you login to your Customer Area for the first time, you will be prompted to Start a New Website on your account.

-That’s it… you are all set up ready to go with WordPress!
+That’s it… you are all set up and ready to go with WordPress!

 You can now go to the front page of your site by clicking on the ‘Proceed to Customer Area‘ button, and check out the newly installed WordPress application.